ClintOxx/Web-Dev/Flask/readme.md

-## work in progress
-3. How to use/setup in each projects readme
-4. upload latest versions

 # Flask sites and APis
-A mix of sites/Apis I made over time, some of these are old and Im just getting around to getting them hosted and uploaded.
+A mix of sites/Apis I made over time, either to learn or for personal projects.
+Some of these are old and might not have the lastest versions uploaded yet.

 This page will contain a breif overview of each site, with a link to the demo and the specific folder.